Scheduling for a Processor Sharing System with Linear Slowdown: A Combined Heuristic and Numerical Results

 To further investigate our combined heuristic, in Figure \ref{fig:alg_iterations} we illustrate the number CPI cycles and breakpoints, along with the respective number of quadratic programs solved by the neighbour search, until convergence of Algorithm 6.
 The problem data was scaled as in the previous example.
 For every $N$ the initial points given by $\mathcal{A}$ with $M=5$ distinct initial points.
 The figure displays the minimum and maximum values out of the $5$ initial points.
 Note that for every $N$ the algorithm converged to the same local minimum for all initial points in $\mathcal{A}$.

 We can see that the number of required CPI cycles was small and stabilized on $2$ regardless of the number of users.
 However, we should take into account that the number of coordinate iterations in every cycle is $N$, and that the complexity of each iteration also grows with $N$.
 Specifically, Proposition \ref{prop:alg4_complexity} shows that the number of breakpoints for every coordinate in the CPI is at most $N^3$, but in the example we see the growth is in effect linear ($\sim 3N$).
 Furthermore, the number of required quadratic programs solved in the neighbour search also grows linearly ($\sim \frac{1}{3}N$).
 This hints that the CPI does indeed find a point that is very ``close" to a local minimum.
 The widening gap between the minimum and maximum number of NS iterations suggests that some of the initial points are better than others, and thus it is worthwhile trying several of them.
-The last point is important when solving for even larger values of $N$ as the algorithm becomes more sensitive to ``bad" initial points and may require setting a maximum number of iterations parameter for every initial point.
-Again we stress that the behaviour displayed in Figure \ref{fig:alg_iterations} was robust with respect to changes in the model parameters.
+The last point is important when solving for even larger values of $N$ as the algorithm becomes more sensitive to ``bad" initial points and may require setting a maximum number of iterations parameter for every initial point. {Roughly, when $\gamma$ and $\alpha$ are both small, starting closer to $\mathbf{a}^0$ is better and when they are both large, starting closer to $\mathbf{a}^\infty$ is better.
+However, for most combinations of parameters there seems to be no a-priori indication of what is a ``good" starting point.
+Thus it is still beneficial to do the full search on $\mathcal{A}$.} Again we stress that the behaviour displayed in Figure \ref{fig:alg_iterations} was robust with respect to changes in the model parameters.